 Minimizes Urinary Tract Infections

-This is the percentage of residents that suffered from a urinary tract infection.
-UTI's are considered by many in the nursing home industry to be a measure of nursing care .
-UTI's are routinely associated with lower quality nursing care.
-Nevertheless, this datapoint may also be skewed for some facilities due to inconsistent reporting standards for urinary tract infections.
+This figure is a measure of the percentage of long-term care patients that have suffered from a urinary tract infection.
+UTI's could be an indication of a facility with worst hygiene practices.
+Nevertheless, this metric can also be skewed for some facilities due to inconsistent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure tells you the percent of long-term residents receiving antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest that a facility is using these medications to subdue residents.
+This is the percentage of residents who were prescribed antipsychotic medications.
+While antipsychotic drugs may be helpful for many residents, it is important to ensure these medications are being used only where medically required.
+In limited situations, high levels of antipsychotic drug use may indicate a nursing home is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication